withastro/roadmap/template.md

 If the proposal involves a new or changed API, then include a basic code example.
 Otherwise, omit this section if it's not applicable.

-# Background
+# Background & Motivation

 Include any useful background detail that that explains why this RFC is important.
-What situation created the problems and RFC goals outlined below?
+What are the problems that this RFC sets out to solve?
 Why now?
-Be brief, if possible!
+Be brief!

 It can be useful to illustrate your RFC as a user problem in this section.
 (ex: "Users have reported that it is difficult to do X in Astro today.")

 # Goals

-A **bulleted-list** outlining the intended goals of this RFC.
+A **concise, bulleted-list** outlining the intended goals of this RFC.

 - What are the exact problems that you are trying to solve with this RFC?
 - Separate these goals from the solution that you will outline below.